 Don’t be surprised if you find yourself wanting to make these weekly, because they are super tasty and SUPER easy.
 Grab some olive oil, salt, and pepper and you’re halfway there.
 Preheat your oven to 400 degrees while you prep your sprouts.

-Take your washed Brussel sprouts and make sure the ends are trimmed and the yellow leaves are all removed.
+PREP.
+Take your washed Brussel sprouts, and make sure the ends are trimmed and the yellow leaves are all removed.
 You can keep them whole or slice them into halves—whatever your preference is.

 What makes this recipe even better is that you can make a few small adjustments to create whatever flavor you want!
 Take it beyond the basic salt and pepper seasoning by trying these variations:

 Roasted Brussel Sprouts with Bacon – prepare like normal (with the option of reducing the oil to 2 TB because the bacon will add extra grease) and spread the brussel sprouts out on a sheet pan.
 Cut up 6 pieces of raw bacon and spread evenly over the sprouts.
 Roast until they are golden, slightly caramelized and crispy, turning halfway through for even cooking.

 Balsamic Brussel Sprouts – Once you have roasted your brussel sprouts, place in a large bowl and toss with 1-2 TB of balsamic vinegar.
 For a sweeter flavor, you can also add an equivalent amount of honey.
 Season with additional salt as needed.